microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

   Use the same `app ID` that you created earlier using the instructions in the topic [Create a bot user](https://docs.microsoft.com/dynamics365/omnichannel/administrator/smart-assist#step-2-create-a-bot-user).
 Also if your bot needs to search for knowledge base articles, then you need to provide either the **Customer Service Manager** or **Customer Service Representative** role to your bot user.

-#### 3. Publish your WebApp to azure
+#### 3. Publish your WebApp to Azure

 - Build your code and publish from Visual Studio using the instructions mentioned in topic [Publish a Web app to Azure App Service using Visual Studio](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019).
 - Copy the WebApp's endpoint that opens in a browser after publishing.
-For instance, webapp endpoint can be something like `https://smartassistbot2020.azurewebsites.net/`.<br />
+For instance, web app endpoint can be something like `https://smartassistbot2020.azurewebsites.net/`.<br />
 You can also copy the endpoint from Azure Portal.<br />

 Go to your web app and select **Overview** from left pane, as shown in the screenshot below.